Maithili Thakur

-Maithili Thakur (born 25 July 2000) is an Indian politician and playback singer trained in Indian classical music and folk music.
-She has sung original songs, covers, and traditional folk music in Hindi, Maithili, Bhojpuri, Awadhi, Magahi, and other Indic languages.
-In 2025, she entered politics by becoming the youngest MLA of India at an age of 25, after winning the 2025 Bihar elections from Alinagar as a member of the Bharatiya Janata Party.
+Maithili Thakur (born 25 July 2000) is an Indian politician and former classical playback singer.
+She is the current Member of Legislative Assembly for the Alinagar constituency seat in Bihar.

 Early life

-Thakur was born in Madhubani, Bihar to a Maithili musician and music teacher working in Delhi Ramesh Thakur and Bharti Thakur.
-She is named after the goddess Sita as well as her mother tongue.
-Maithili, along with her two brothers, Rishav and Ayachi, was trained by her grandfather and father in Maithili folk and Hindustani classical music, harmonium and tabla.
-Realising his daughter's potential around the age of 6, her father relocated the family to Dwarka in New Delhi for better opportunities.
-She began learning music from her grandfather, her first music master when she was only 4 years old.
+Thakur was born in Benipatti, Madhubani district, Bihar to a Maithil musician and music teacher working in Delhi Ramesh Thakur and Bharti Thakur.
+Maithili, along with her two brothers, Rishav and Ayachi were trained by their grandfather and father in Maithili Folk, Hindustani classical music, Harmonium and Tabla.
+Realising his daughter's potential around the age of 6, her father relocated themselves to Dwarka in New Delhi for better opportunities.
+Her first music teacher, her grandfather, began teaching her music when she was only 4 years old.
 At the age of 10, she started singing at jagrans and other musical functions.